eskay993/gamefiles/sp-football-life-2023/README.md

 On Steam Deck, follow the below steps in Desktop Mode.

-1. Download and extract the [SP Football Life 2023: Real Faces](https://www.pessmokepatch.com/2022/08/fl23faces.html) facepak mod.
-You should have 4 CPK files.
+1. Download and extract the [SP Football Life: Real Faces](https://www.pessmokepatch.com/2022/08/fl23faces.html) mod plus any mod updates.
+Once extracted, you should have a bunch of CPK files.

 2. Right click on the game in Lutris and choose `Browse local files`.
-Dolphin file browser should Lutris,  to where the game is installed.
+Dolphin file browser should open to where the game is installed.

 3. Navigate to `drive_c/Program Files (x86)/SP Football Life 2023/download`

-4. Copy the 4 CPK files here (backup the old files just in case)
+4. Copy all the CPK files here (backup the old files just in case)

 <br>